 Senior experts and junior researchers are working closely to sharpen the research questions so as to answer to societal demands.
 Pertinent questions pursued include; what are the dynamics and causes of persistent hazards raising havoc in the region?
-What are the data and tools needs of the local government technical staff?
+What are the data and tool needs of the local government technical staff?
 How can researchers influence policy and decisions to mitigate the hazards in the region?
 How resilient are ecosystems in the region under changing climatic and socio-economic conditions?
-Where is the middle ground for researchers, practitioners and policy makers to influence action and uptake of the research information?
+Where is the middle ground for researchers, practitioners, and policy makers to influence action and uptake of the research information?

-As part of the goal in knowledge production and sharing, BREAD researchers are expected to publish in peer reviewed journals and also disseminate their findings at workshops and conferences.
+As part of the goal of knowledge production and sharing, BREAD researchers are expected to publish in peer reviewed journals and also disseminate their findings at workshops and conferences.
 Some publications achieved so far can be accessed on the project website.
 Tools and new approaches generated from BREAD will be available for application in similar environments elsewhere in the world.

 Our desire is to have a state-of-art-science research faculty to adequately respond to national demands in disaster risk research and reduction.
-We are open to anyone interested in sharing experience and will continue to keep you posted in future.
+We are open to anyone interested in sharing experience, and will continue to keep you posted in future.

 This post was written by Dr Bob Nakileza, Senior Researcher at the College of Agriculture and Environmental Sciences of the Makerere University in Uganda.